 These rugs are relatively easy to identify, though some of their designs and their construction can be mistaken for rugs from the nearby weaving areas of Heriz and Hamadan.

-This is because they often use a Heriz-like medallion design and their single-wefted construction is similar to Hamadan rugs.
+They often use a Heriz-like medallion design and their single-wefted construction is similar to Hamadan rugs.
 (The backs of single-wefted rugs feature every other warp exposed across the width of the rug giving a distinctive pattern of easily defined lines across the rug).

 Nonetheless, upon closer inspection, Karaja oriental rugs can be seen to have specific construction and design features that make them quite unique.
-They fit well into our study of Oriental Rugs by Design.

 Rugs woven in Karaja are similar to many of the rugs in the area as far as color, texture, and pile height, but, as mentioned above, they have some unique features, especially in regard to their construction and their designs (see below).